gatling/gatling/src/sphinx/HTTP.rst

 Then the user is in charge of building a complete ``Realm`` instance suiting its needs.
 The two previous methods are in fact just shortcut for building a ``Realm`` instance.

+.. note:: Authentication can also be defined on the ``HttpProtocol``.

 .. _http-outgoing-proxy:

 Outgoing Proxy